W

 A property requiring much care and expense and yielding little profit.
 (MW)

 A possession that is useless or troublesome, especially one that is expensive to maintain or difficult to dispose of.
-(OD)
+(NOA)

 wifty (adjective)